HeikoBlomenkamp/100-days-of-linux/r2-log.md

 For all tasks: planning, assignment, testing.

 ### R2D67
-thinkpython2: Modified one URL to the official Perl website; the current value is: https://www.perl.org; uploaded all my related files.
+thinkperl: Modified one URL to the official Perl website; the current value is: https://www.perl.org; uploaded all my related files.

 ### R2D68
+thinklua: Modified one URL to the official Lua website; the current value is: https://www.lua.org; uploaded all related thinklua files.

+### R2D69